lucaSartore/Robocup-Rescue-Line-simulation/README.md

 # RescueLine_simulation
-a simulation of the competition robocup junior rescue line to help teams develop the code even if the robot itsel is not ready yet
+a simulation of the competition robocup junior rescue line to help teams develop the code even if the robot itself is not ready yet